What is anxiety?

 - An intense physical response, such as a racing heartbeat, due to the arousal of the nervous system leading to physical symptoms.

 - A cognitive response which causes thoughts about the situation and reduces the person’s ability to cope with it.
-A person experiencing high anxiety may interpret situations negatively and having unhelpful thoughts.
+A person experiencing high anxiety may interpret situations negatively and have unhelpful thoughts.
 Such thoughts could include the person thinking “This is really bad” or “I can’t cope with this”.

 - A behavioural response that could make a person display avoidance or uncharacteristic behaviour such as restlessness, aggression or irrational behaviour (i.e. repeated checking).